deel-ai/oodeel/README.md

 ## For benchmarking with a classes subset as in-distribution and another classes subset as out-of-distribution

-Load a dataset and split it into an in-distribution dataset and ou-of-distribution dataset depending on its label values (common practice of anomaly detection and open set recognition).
+Load a dataset and split it into an in-distribution dataset and ou-of-distribution dataset depending on its label values (a common practice of anomaly detection and open set recognition).

 ```python
 from oodeel.datasets import OODDataset